Computing Brascamp-Lieb Constants through the lens of Thompson Geometry: Background and Notation

 Most Riemannian optimization literature that studies problems on the manifold $\mathbb{P}_d$ considers the Riemannian geometry induced by the following metric:

-where the tangent space $\mathbb{H}_d$ is the space of Hermitian matrices.
-Equipped with this metric, $\pd_d$ is a Cartan-Hadamard manifold.
+where the tangent space $\mathbb{H}_d$ is the space of symmetric matrices.
+Equipped with this metric, $\pd_d$ is a Cartan--Hadamard manifold.
 Its (global) non-positive sectional curvature gives rise to many desirable properties, including geodesic convexity.

-While we use the Riemannian lens above for exploiting the geodesic convexity of~\eqref{eq:F}, our algorithm design and analysis views $\pd_d$ through the lens of nonlinear Perron-Frobenius theory~\citep{lemmens_nussbaum_2012} instead.
-Here, we view $\pd_d$ as a convex cone that is endowed with the Thompson part metric, which induces a Finsler geometry on $\pd_d$.
-Our analysis does not require any specific Finslerian properties; hence, we recall only basic definitions and some key properties below. \begin{defn}[Thompson metric] The Thompson metric $\delta_T$ is defined as
+While we use the Riemannian lens above for exploiting the geodesic convexity of~\eqref{eq:F}, our algorithm design and analysis views $\pd_d$ through the lens of nonlinear Perron--Frobenius theory~\citep{lemmens_nussbaum_2012} instead.
+Here, we view $\pd_d$ as a convex cone that is endowed with the Thompson part metric, which induces a Finsler geometry~\citep{Finsler1918} on $\pd_d$.
+Our analysis does not require any specific Finslerian properties; hence, we recall only basic definitions and some key properties below.
+However, we briefly remark on a key difference between the Riemannian and Finslerian geometries: While on Riemannian manifolds the inner product defines the norm on the tangent spaces, norms need not be induced by inner products on Finslerian manifolds.
+Specifically, tangent spaces in the Thompson geometry resemble L-infinity spaces instead of the usual L-2 structure in the Riemannian setting. \begin{defn}[Thompson metric] The Thompson metric $\delta_{\rm T}$ is defined as

-where $M(X/Y) := \inf \lbrace \lambda > 0 : X \preceq \lambda Y \rbrace$. \end{defn} \begin{lem}[Properties of the Thompson metric] We assume $X,Y \in \pd_d$. \begin{enumerate} \item $\delta_T (X^{-1},Y^{-1}) = \delta_T (X,Y)$; \item $\delta_T (B^\ast X B, B^\ast Y B) = \delta_T (X,Y)$ for $B \in GL_n(\mathbb{C})$; \item $\delta_T (A^\ast X A, A^\ast Y A) \leq \delta_T (X,Y) $ for $A \in \mathbb{C}^{d \times r}$, having full rank; \item $\delta_T (X^t, Y^t) \leq \vert t \vert \delta_T (X,Y)$ for $t \in [-1,1]$; \item $\delta_T (A+B, C+D) \leq \max \lbrace \delta_T(A,C), \delta_T(B,D) \rbrace$, which can be recursively generalized to sums with $m$ terms, i.e.
+where $M(X/Y) := \inf \lbrace \lambda > 0 : X \preceq \lambda Y \rbrace$. \end{defn} \begin{lem}[Properties of the Thompson metric] We assume $X,Y \in \pd_d$. \begin{enumerate} \item $\delta_{\rm T} (X^{-1},Y^{-1}) = \delta_{\rm T} (X,Y)$; \item $\delta_{\rm T} (B^\ast X B, B^\ast Y B) = \delta_{\rm T} (X,Y)$ for $B \in GL_n(\mathbb{C})$; \item $\delta_{\rm T} (A^\ast X A, A^\ast Y A) \leq \delta_{\rm T} (X,Y) $ for $A \in \mathbb{C}^{d \times r}$, having full rank; \item $\delta_{\rm T} (X^t, Y^t) \leq \vert t \vert \delta_{\rm T} (X,Y)$ for $t \in [-1,1]$; \item $\delta_{\rm T} (A+B, C+D) \leq \max \lbrace \delta_{\rm T}(A,C), \delta_{\rm T}(B,D) \rbrace$, which can be recursively generalized to sums with $m$ terms, i.e.